avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-29-3-create-device-security-profile.md

 4. Select **No** for *Will your device include a companion app?*
 5. Choose a product category, any category will work, and add a description.
 6. Select **Hands-free** for *How will users interact with your product?*
-7. Image: Open this link on a new page and save the test image to your computer (or use your own), then upload it:   [https://developer.amazon.com/public/binaries/content/gallery/developerportalpublic/solutions/alexa/alexa-voice-service/images/reference-implementation-image.png](https://developer.amazon.com/public/binaries/content/gallery/developerportalpublic/solutions/alexa/alexa-voice-service/images/reference-implementation-image.png)
+7. **This step is optional** Image: Open this link on a new page and save the test image to your computer (or use your own), then upload it:   [https://developer.amazon.com/public/binaries/content/gallery/developerportalpublic/solutions/alexa/alexa-voice-service/images/reference-implementation-image.png](https://developer.amazon.com/public/binaries/content/gallery/developerportalpublic/solutions/alexa/alexa-voice-service/images/reference-implementation-image.png)
 8. Select **No** for *Do you intend to distribute this product commercially?*
 9. Select **No** for *Is this a children’s product or is it otherwise directed to children younger than 13 years old?*
 10. Click **Next**